hermeznetwork/docs/docs/about/security.md

 Baby Jubjub curve satisfies security standards as shown [`here`](https://safecurves.cr.yp.to/) and [`here`](https://github.com/barryWhiteHat/baby_jubjub).

 ### Multi-party Computation for the Trusted Setup
-The proving and verification keys of the zk-SNARK protocol requires the generation of some random values that need to be eliminated.
+The proving and verification keys of the zk-SNARK protocol require the generation of some random values that need to be eliminated.
 This elimination process is a crucial step: if these values are ever exposed, the security of the whole scheme is compromised.